 The kit needs to be assembled, and the adjustments during assembly are critical in making sure the kit’s performance is at its very best.

-It can work with various materials like wood, bamboo, paper, ivory, leather, flammable plastic, PCB, and ceramic/stone but cannot work on metals.
+You can engrave on various materials like ivory, PCB, ceramic, stone, bamboo, wood, bamboo, paper, leather, and flammable plastic, but it cannot work on metals.

 The 5.5-watt (in the extra-large version) laser, adjusted via the manual control provided, allows you to manually adjust X, Y, Z-axis location for the engraving starting point.